wtfuii/wtfuii.github.io/_posts/2017-01-09-how-to-delete-all-local-git-branches.md

 comments: true
 tags: git
 ---
 If you are working as part of a team on a project hosted inside of a git repository, you may find yourself branching around in an excessive manner.
-This will lead to a huge pile of branches you don’t necessarily need tox store locally if they are already merged or saved on a remote.
+This will lead to a huge pile of branches you don’t necessarily need to store locally if they are already merged or saved on a remote.

 To clean this up and delete all local branches except the currently selected branch, issue the following command.